 Microsoft Azure VNet Features

-Azure provides many different ranges of services like VMs that operates in an isolated network environment by default.
+Azure provides many different ranges of services like VMs that operate in an isolated network environment by default.
 Azure VNet needs to be connected for VMS to be able to communicate with each other.

 Configuration tools to create VNet